openstack/ceilometer/doc/source/index.rst

 Welcome to Ceilometer's documentation!
 ======================================

-The :term:`Ceilometer` project is a data collection service that provides the ability to normalise and transform data across all current OpenStack core components with work underway to support future OpenStack components.
+The `Ceilometer` project is a data collection service that provides the ability to normalise and transform data across all current OpenStack core components with work underway to support future OpenStack components.